kadirahq/fast-render/README.md

 Fast Render detects CORS headers with conflicting routes and turns off fast rendering for those routes.

-It is okay to add CORS headers to custom server side routes, but if they conflict with the client side routes (which are handled by Fast Render), then there will be a security issue.
+It's okay to add CORS headers to custom server side routes, but if they conflict with the client side routes (which are handled by Fast Render), then there will be a security issue.
 It would allow malicious XHR requests from other domains to access loggedIn user's subscription data.

 #### Shared Domains